ask-dataops/snowflake/snowflake-setup-non-fme.md

 # Snowflake + dbt + Harness NG CD Setup

 ## Purpose
 This document describes how to deploy and promote a dbt project to Snowflake using Harness NG CD only.
-It assumes you will use a Harness Delegate to run the commands that talk to Snowflake.
+It uses a Harness Delegate and a Custom stage for script execution.

 ## Architecture
 - Git repository stores the dbt project.
 - Harness NG CD orchestrates the pipeline.
 - Harness Delegate executes the pipeline steps in your environment.
 - Snowflake hosts the warehouse, databases, schemas, roles, and service account.
-- dbt connects to Snowflake from inside a pipeline step using key-pair auth or another approved Snowflake auth method.
+- dbt connects to Snowflake from inside a Harness Custom stage.

 ## Prerequisites
 - A Snowflake account.